alaffin12/stackedit/Bastion.md

 **Smithy**
 Upkeep: 20 gp/wk
 *Sharpen Weapon.* Prepares the smithy so that when next you return you may prepare one of your weapons.
-This weapon will now hold a charge
+This weapon will now hold a charge, which will convert any normal hit into a critical hit.
+Up to three charges can be held per weapon.
+Costs 250 gp.
+*Forti